GamesCreed

 Ironically, the game gets boring after a while.
 Primarily because the gameplay isn’t very fluid.
 The characters’ movements are stiff, and the only way to achieve more significant movement is to sprint or shift in your chosen direction.
 Countering attacks isn’t that great, either.
 Plus, the game crashes very often.
 This alone takes away a lot of the enjoyment.
 I have to either restart my controller or shut off the game completely.

 Naraka: Bladepoint’s graphics are stunning.
 If there is one thing that you cannot disagree on, it is how attractive they look.
-The characters’ designs, costumes, weapons, and so on are pleasing to look at.
+The characters’ designs, costumes, and weapons, among other elements, are pleasing to look at.
 The maps are gorgeous and remind me of what you see from the Ghost of Tsushima map, but saying they’re equally as good-looking as each other would be a stretch.
 Sometimes, I would stop and enjoy the view of these maps.
-Although sometimes it isn’t such a good idea to do so, as you are currently in a session.
+However, it isn’t always a good idea to do so, especially when you’re currently in a session.

 Naraka: Bladepoint’s audio has nothing much for me to say about it.
 There’s a lack of music, but the ones included are decent, especially the lobby music.
-The voice actors have done their part adequately to portray their heroes, but they would like more to be said to make them seem less robotic, and the sound effects are not too shabby.
+The voice actors have done their part adequately in portraying their heroes, but they would like more to be said to make them seem less robotic.
+The sound effects are not too shabby.

 Ultimately, Naraka: Bladepoint has potential.
 There are some originalities, and that’s one thing gamers thoroughly appreciate.
 However, I don’t think this game is ready to compete with the top dogs of Battle Royale gaming.
 For now, this is not a game I would consider grinding on unless they release updates that rectify most of the apparent problems.
 Also, this game should be free to play.
 You are not required to pay for the significant titles of this genre, so I am confused as to why this game does so.